-Making a sales pitch or elevator pitch may not be the best way to begin a sales conversation.
+Making a sales elevator pitch may not be the best way to begin a conversation.

 You will have heard the term 'elevator pitch' a few times by now.
-Just in case you haven't, an elevator pitch is what you say when you have a chance encounter with someone who, because of their position or influence, could do you a great deal of good, or harm.
+Just in case you haven't, a sales elevator pitch is what you say when you have a chance encounter with someone who, because of their position or influence, is influential in buying decisions.

 For sales people this usually means meeting a key decision-maker in circumstances where they can’t immediately escape – hence ‘elevator pitch’.

 It is a carefully crafted identity and value statement.
 They often seem like or a brief, thinly disguised sales pitch.

 You may have 10 seconds.
 You may even have a full minute during in which to impress your prospect.